 This guide outlines how to use Tor Browser on Microsoft Windows.

-What is Tor?
-Anchor link
+What is Tor? anchor link

-Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and where you are connecting.
+Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and from where you are connecting.
 The service also protects you from the Tor network itself—you can have good assurance that you’ll remain anonymous to other Tor users.

-For people who might need occasional anonymity and privacy when accessing websites, Tor Browser provides a quick and easy way to use the Tor network.
+For people who might need occasional anonymity and privacy when accessing websites, the Tor Browser provides a quick and easy way to use the Tor network.

 The Tor Browser works just like a regular web browser .
 Web browsers are programs you use to view web sites.
 Examples include Chrome, Firefox, and Safari.
 Unlike other web browsers, though, the Tor Browser sends your communications through Tor, making it harder for people who are monitoring you to know exactly what you're doing online, and harder for people monitoring the sites you use to know where you're connecting from.

-Getting Tor Browser Anchor link
+Getting Tor Browser anchor link

 If you are using a search engine to look for the Tor Browser, make sure that the URL is correct.

-This example shows Tor Browser version 8.0.3, which is the current version at the time of writing this guide.
+This example shows Tor Browser version 12.5, which is the current version at the time of writing this guide.
 There may be a more recent version of Tor Browser available for download by the time you read this, so please download and use the current version that Tor Project provides.

-Installing Tor Browser Anchor link
+Installing Tor Browser anchor link

 After the download is complete, you might get an option to open the folder where the file was downloaded.
-The default location is the Downloads folder.
-Double-click on the file “torbrowser-install-8.0.3_en-US”.
+The default location is the "Downloads" folder.

 The installation process is complete when you see a window that says you have completed the installation process.
-If you click the Finish button, the Tor Browser will start immediately and “Start Tor Browser” shortcuts will be added to the Start Menu and Desktop.
+If you click the "Finish" button, the Tor Browser will start immediately and “Start Tor Browser” shortcuts will be added to the Start Menu and Desktop.

-Using Tor Browser Anchor link
+Using Tor Browser anchor link

-Click on the globe in the top left corner to review a tutorial on how Tor works.
+You will be greeted by the welcome screen.
+Click on the purple onion icon in the upper left corner to review a tutorial on how Tor works.

 The tutorial explains how Tor circuits work and how they allow you to browse privately online.

 Finally, browsing with Tor is different in some ways from the normal browsing experience.
-We recommended reading these tips for properly browsing with the Tor Browser and retaining your anonymity.
+We recommend reading these tips for properly browsing with the Tor Browser and retaining your anonymity.

-You are now ready to browse the Internet anonymously with the Tor Browser.
+You are now ready to browse the internet anonymously with the Tor Browser.